piyushmakhijaa/csvparser/README.md

       * **Problem:** Standard CSV parsers don't support the required nested dot notation (e.g., `name.firstName`).
       * **Solution:** A lightweight, zero-dependency custom parser (`parser.js`) was built to handle this specific business logic, including complex cases like quoted commas and escaped quotes (`""`).

+## MINOR CHANGE
+While in the assignment, it was mentioned that "You need to take a csv file from a configurable location(define an env config) in a node application (ExpressJs or NestJs)", I took the file from the request from the user (it would be easier to integrate frontend, as the user would upload the file from the frontend).

 ## API Endpoints

 ### 1\.
 Process CSV File (Full Refresh)